Co-Creation Hub: Giving4Good Challenge

-The Giving4Good Challenge launched by Co-Creation Hub is designed to explore the ways in which technology can increase individual philanthropy towards CSOs and NGOs in Nigeria.
+The Giving4Good Challenge launched by Co-creation HUB is designed to explore the ways in which technology can increase individual philanthropy towards CSOs and NGOs in Nigeria.
 The top 3 ventures receives a combined funding of up to £35,000, and they will be supported by the Hub's Pre-Incubation program.

 iHub

-On the 26th of September 2019, it was announced that Co-Creation Hub had acquired the Nairobi iHub.
+On 26 September 2019, it was announced that Co-Creation Hub had acquired the Nairobi iHub.